1939 California tropical storm

-The 1939 California tropical storm, also known as the 1939 Long Beach tropical storm, and El Cordonazo, was a tropical cyclone that affected Southern California in September 1939.
-Formerly a hurricane, it was the only tropical storm to make landfall in California in the twentieth century.
-Fisherman in the villages along the Mexican coast have named these storms, the Lash of St. Francis.
-The only other known tropical cyclone to directly affect California at tropical storm intensity or higher is the 1858 San Diego hurricane (though it did not make landfall), and only three other eastern Pacific tropical cyclones have produced gale-force winds in the continental United States.
-The tropical storm caused heavy flooding, leaving many dead, mostly at sea.
+The 1939 California tropical storm, also known as the 1939 Long Beach tropical storm, and El Cordonazo (referring to the Cordonazo winds or the "Lash of St. Francis" (el cordonazo de San Francisco)), was a tropical cyclone that affected Southern California in September 1939.
+Formerly classified a hurricane, it was the first tropical cyclone to directly affect California since the 1858 San Diego hurricane, and is the only tropical cyclone of tropical-storm strength (or greater) to make landfall in the U.S. state of California.
+The storm caused heavy flooding, leaving many dead, mostly at sea.

-Meteorological synopsis
+Meteorological history

 On September 15, a tropical depression formed off the southern coast of Central America.
 It moved west-northwestward, passing southwest of the Revillagigedo Islands.
 It then turned north and then northeastward.
 For some time, it was a hurricane, and it lost that intensity on or just before September 25.
 The tropical storm made landfall near San Pedro, California, early on September 25, with winds of severe gale strength.
 It dissipated later that day.
 The strongest reported sustained wind was of Force 11 strength, which was reported by a ship, making this system a minimal hurricane.
 The lowest pressure was reported by the same ship, and was at 28.67 inHg (971 mb).

 Due to the rotation of the Earth, tropical cyclones in the Northern Hemisphere tend to move from east to west.
 This causes tropical cyclones to approach the West Coast of the United States infrequently.
 Another inhibiting factor for a California landfall is the surrounding water temperatures.
 Because of the water currents, the waters off the coast of California are rarely above 70 °F, which is too cold for hurricanes to sustain themselves.
 This tropical cyclone was rare enough that only three other eastern Pacific tropical cyclones brought tropical storm-force winds to the Continental United States during the twentieth century.
 The Long Beach Tropical Storm was the only one to make landfall; the other three hit Mexico before moving north, but didn't make landfall in California.